FAQs - Paid Family Leave Eligibility

-You may be eligible for PFL if you are:
+You may be eligible for Paid Family Leave if you:

-A self-employed Californian who has contributed to the Disability Insurance Elective Coverage Program at some point during the previous 18 months,
+- Are a part-time or full-time employee of the public or private sector who has contributed to the State Disability Insurance program or a self-employed Californian who has contributed to the Disability Insurance Elective Coverage Program at some point during the previous 18 months.

 Yes.
-To use PFL benefits intermittently while working part time, check “yes” to question A13 on the Claim for PFL Benefits (DE 2501F) form or “yes” to question 6 on the Claim for Paid Family Leave (PFL) Benefits – New Mother (DE 2501FP) form.
+To use Paid Family Leave benefits intermittently while working part time, check “yes” to question A13 on the Claim for Paid Family Leave Benefits (DE 2501F) form or “yes” to question 6 on the Claim for Paid Family Leave (Paid Family Leave ) Benefits – New Mother (DE 2501FP) form.
 If filing online, check “yes” to the question, “Will you work at any time during your family leave?”
 You should also attach a detailed note to your claim form explaining which days you will work and the number of hours to be worked each day.

 You may be able to take unused sick leave and receive PFL benefits at the same time, but the combined benefits cannot exceed 100 percent of your regular earnings or your PFL benefits will be reduced by the amount of sick leave wages received.
 For more information about coordinating PFL with sick leave, DI, or other benefits, visit the FAQs – Integration/Coordination of SDI Benefits page.